jjloomis/wordpress-jetpack-basics/adding-shortcode-to-portfolio-page.md

 1. In the Dashboard, select Pages.
-2. Go to your Portfolio page.
+2. Go to your Portfolio Page.
 3. In the Visual editor add the following shortcode \(be sure to include both brackets\):

       `[portfolio]`